These fraction games for kids boost understanding, critical thinking, and social interaction. Best yet, they’re fun!

 2. Do some Newspaper Fraction Dancing.

-Turn on the music!
+Turn on the music and boogie down!
 This math activity comes from Mrs. King Rocks!
-Kids learn about fractions by folding and dancing on newspaper!
-Visit Mrs. King’s Music Class to see the activity in action!
+Kids learn about fractions by folding and dancing on newspaper.
+Visit Mrs. King’s Music Class to see this activity in action.

-This activity is from the Oregon Department of Education.
-Students play Pictionary with fractions!
 Divide students into teams.
-One child draws the fraction on the board.
-His/her teammates try to guess the image as well as the fraction!
+One child draws an picture that includes a fraction on the board.
+Their teammates try to correctly guess what the image is as well as the fraction.
 If their team guesses correctly they get a point.
-When drawing, children can divide single objects to represent fractions (shown above) and you could also throw in multiple objects.
-For example, 2/5 dogs.
-A student could draw 2 dogs and 3 cats

-All you need is a cup with a lid and two-sided counters (a color on one side and a different color on the other).
+All you need is a plastic cup and two-sided counters.
 Kids shake the cup and pour the counters on the table.
 Then, without flipping any of their counters over, they count how many of each color landed face up.
-For example, 6 red and 7 blue landed face up, with a total of 13 counters.
+For example, if 13 counters were rolled, six red and seven blue landed face up.
 Six and seven are both parts of thirteen (the whole).
-Not only does this game help with addition skills, but also with fractions.
-Have kids write the number bond and fractions for each color.
+Have students write the number bond (see illustration above) and fractions for each color.

-Note: You could also use ten frames with this game.
-After kids spill their counters on the table, they place the counters on ten frames.
-Kids see that 13 equals 1 ten and 3 ones, which helps with place value skills!
+You could also use 10 frames with this game.
+After kids spill their counters on the table, they place the counters on 10 frames.
+Kids see that 13 equals one 10 and three ones, which helps with place value skills.